Income tax

 Who is deemed 'domiciled' for income tax purposes

-'Domicile' is a general law concept and Parliament has not defined what this means even though the law makes reference to it.
+'Domicile' is a general legal concept and Parliament has not defined what this means even though the law makes reference to it, so it is the subject of case law.
 A person's domicile status is independent of their nationality or citizenship.

 In some cases, a person's domicile may change during their life.
 For example, if a person made Barbados their permanent home and renounced their native land, they might eventually be deemed 'domiciled' in Barbados even if they were originally 'domiciled' in another country.